leopf/rxxxt/docs/app.md

 - `enable_web_socket_state_updates`: set to `True` when websocket pushes should include a refreshed state token so the client can keep its `StateResolver` data after the socket closes or falls back to HTTP.
 Leave it `False` when the websocket never needs to persist state beyond its lifetime.
 - `disable_http_update_retry`: set to `True` to disable resending events over HTTP when the response indicates the update is stale (new events arrived while the request was processing).

-## Page Factory
+## PageFactory

-A page factory is a function receiving
+A PageFactory is a function receiving

 - a header element,
 - a content element,